Koha-Community/kohadocs/source/intro.rst

 Koha basics
 ------------------------------

-Koha is the first free and open source software library automation package (ILS).
+Koha is the first free and open source integrated library system (ILS).
 Development is sponsored by libraries of varying types and sizes, volunteers, and support companies from around the world.

 Learn more about Koha by visiting the official Koha website: